 As more and more people “cut the cord” the undoing of the mega cable company seems eminent.
 Now that Millennials are starting to set up house, it’s becoming clear they prefer TV streaming services much more than a large cable bill coming in the mail each month.
-Between the internet, mobile devices, tablets, TiVo, Netflix, Hulu and a plethora of other streaming services, the world of TV watching has already been changing for a long time.
+Between the internet, mobile devices, tablets, TiVo, Netflix, Hulu and a plethora of other streaming services, the

 So what does cable have to offer anymore?
 Unfortunately, less and less.
 Now that HBO has announced its stand-alone service and partnership with Apple TV, it appears that Showtime will be following the same path.
 It’s expected that this trend of independence among premium movie channels will continue and what once was cable’s diamond carrot will no longer be a draw.
 Additionally, the word is out that HBO might be partnering with some cable services to develop a bundled internet plan replacing the bundled cable plan.
 In the big picture, this would indicate that the trend to cut the cord is here to stay.